-- Average response time
+• Average response time

-- Total calls for service

-- Number of clients picked up per shift

-e.
-The Authority will provide a quarterly report to the City in an agreed format, which indicates the amount of year-to-date expenses and revenues for Denver CARES by the 15th day of the month following the end of the quarter after the end of the reporting period.

-f.
-The Authority will provide to the City ESP van reports of shifts worked on a monthly basis by the $45^{\text{th}}$ day after the end of the reporting period provide a quarterly report no later than the $15^{\text{th}}$ day of the month following the end of the quarter, for data representing the previous quarter including the following:

-- Number of client to staff and client to client assaults. - Agreed upon High Utilizer Case Coordinator metrics.
+- Total calls for service - Number of clients picked up per shift - e.
+The Authority will provide a quarterly report to the City in the format attached to this Appendix, which indicates the amount of year-to-date expenses and revenues for Denver CARES by the 45th day after the end of the reporting period. - f.
+The Authority will provide to the City ESP van reports of shifts worked on a monthly basis by the forty-fifth (45th) day after the end of the reporting period. - g. provide a quarterly report no later than the 15th day of the month following the end of the quarter, for data representing the previous quarter including the following: - Number of persons entering CHARTS III treatment program - Number of persons successfully completing CHARTS III treatment program - Number of persons housed at Denver CARES. - Disposition of individuals served including, but not limited to, Involuntary Placement, Housing, Employed, Left Treatment Prior to Completion, No Longer in Program, Hospitalized, Average Daily Attendance in Detox and Treatment. - h.
+The Authority will work with the City to define future data metrics by July 2017.

-Continue to work with the City to provide the agreed upon data from EPIC, DACODS, and other sources as agreed upon by both parties.